Alabama and Gulf Coast Railway

 The Alabama & Gulf Coast Railway is a Class II railroad in the United States, owned by Genesee & Wyoming.
 It operates 292 mi of track from the Pensacola, Florida export terminals, west of downtown, north to Columbus, Mississippi, with trackage rights along BNSF Railway to Amory, Mississippi.
 A branch uses trackage rights along Norfolk Southern from Kimbrough, Alabama west and south to Mobile, Alabama, with separate trackage at the end of the line in Mobile.

 History

 Predecessor lines

-The current AGR is composed of numerous lines built during the late 19th and early 20th centuries, which were gradually consolidated into a system that was purchased by the St. Louis – San Francisco Railway and remained under that railroad or its successor's control until 1997, when it was spun off into an independent company.
+The current AGR is composed of numerous lines built during the late 19th and early 20th centuries, which were gradually consolidated into a system that was purchased by the St. Louis – San Francisco Railway (the Frisco) and remained under that railroad or its successor's control until 1997, when it was spun off into an independent company.